syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Customization-Support.md

 {% endtabs %}

+## Customizing Ribbon in simplified layout

+The RibbonControlAdv allows to customize the Ribbon and Ribbon items through the QAT window, where user can add the Ribbon items to a new [`ToolStripTabItem`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.ToolStripTabItem.html) or [`ToolStripEx`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.ToolStripEx.html).
+The newly added [`ToolStripTabItem`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.ToolStripTabItem.html) or [`ToolStripEx`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.ToolStripEx.html) will only be visible in the respective layout in which items were added originally.
+To know more about the simplified layout, refer [here](https://help.syncfusion.com/windowsforms/ribbon/simplifiedlayout).

 ## Customize System Button

 Customizations can be done to Close, minimize, restore and maximize button through coding.